 Applying for a grant

-The process for getting a grant to execute a will can be complicated.
+The process for getting a grant to administer an estate can be complicated.
 If you wish, you can engage a solicitor or the Public Trustee to apply for you, usually for a fixed fee.

-There are five basic steps to apply for a grant of probate, grant of letters of administration of the will, grant of letters of administration on intestacy.
+There are five basic steps to apply for a grant of probate, grant of letters of administration of the will and grant of letters of administration on intestacy.

 For more details, see Uniform Civil Procedure Rules 1999, Chapter 15, rules 596–643.